wrld3d/wrld-indoor-maps-api/TUTORIAL.md

   ![Field calculator](/images/tutorial/field_calculator.png)
 - Click “OK”.

-  This will generate unique features ids, starting with the interior level id (e.g., level 2 features will have ids 201, 202, 203..., level 3 features will have ids 301, 302, 303...)
+  This will generate unique features ids.
+Each feature id starts with the interior level id (e.g., level 2 features will have ids 21, 22, 23..., level 3 features will have ids 31, 32, 33...)

 - Verify the ids have been generated correctly by opening the layer's Attribute Table